 As you’ve probably experienced, most applicants don’t possess all of the basic qualifications you’re looking for.
 Rather than sorting through hundreds of unqualified job seekers, an ATS finds only the most qualified candidates for you to look at.
 Rather than days, the resume screening process is done in minutes.
 Without automated resume screening, recruiters are only able to spend six seconds per resume.
 But after an ATS finds the most relevant applicants, you can take all the time you want to review the resumes you actually want to see.

 An ATS doesn’t just automate the recruiter’s side of the process.
 It also automates applicant communication by sending them automated messages.
 These can be used to inform an applicant that you received their resume, send a link for an online test or send a rejection email once you’ve made your hire.

 Interested in adopting applicant tracking systems?
 The use of applicant tracking systems is becoming more and more common, and many of today’s top HR software vendors include ATS.
-We gathered a list of some of the top solutions, several of which have additional HR components:
+We gathered a list of some of the top ATS, several of which have additional HR components:

 Taleo is a talent management solution with powerful ATS features.
 A part of the Oracle family of software, Taleo organizes the entire employee lifecycle.
 The software is particularly focused on collecting data and providing insights so HR managers can find, hire and onboard the best talent available.

 BambooHR is one of our most consistently top-rated HR solutions.
 The all-in-one system was specifically designed with the needs of SMBs in mind.
 A solution focused on reducing time as much as possible, tasks like onboarding are done completely digitally.